 Furthermore, stricter eligibility requirements for forgiveness programs like PSLF mean fewer borrowers may qualify for this type of relief.
 This can be particularly challenging for those who pursue careers in public service with the expectation of having their loans forgiven after a certain period.

-It is essential for borrowers to be aware of these changes and plan their finances accordingly.
+Borrowers must be aware of these changes and plan their finances accordingly.
 They should consider the potential impact on their long-term financial goals and make informed decisions about loan repayment strategies.

 Strategies for Effective Loan Management